 - 5. A standard western bit has only one point of pull. - (d) Only one hand may be used on the reins and the hand must not be changed, except in the Snaffle Bit, Freestyle, Green, Entry Level Ride & Slide and Para-Reining classes which allow the use of two hands.
 Green, Entry Level Ride & Slide and Para-Reining classes may use one or two hands at any time during the pattern.
 Category 2 & 6 aged events may allow the use two hands if all requirements listed in I. Aged Show and Closed Aged Show Conditions are met.
 When showing one handed, the hand must be held in a traditional western fashion with the palm down and on top of the reins.
 Index/first finger only, or no fingers, between split reins is permitted at any time.
-Violation of this rule results in a penalty score of zero (0). - (e) When a curb bit is used, a curb strap or curb chain is required, which must be at least 1⁄2" in width, lie flat against the jaw, and be free of barbs, wire, and/or twists. - (f) Tails may be lengthened by hair-to-hair attachment only with no attachment of any kind to the tailbone.
-The use of weighted tails is legal. - (4) The following will result in no score: - (a) infraction of any state or federal law which exists pertaining to the exhibition, care, and custody of horses within the state or country where an NRHA Reining is being held; - (b) abuse of an animal in the show arena and/or evidence that an act of abuse has occurred prior to or during the exhibition of a horse in competition; - (i) if the judge(s) determines paint or other substance has been applied to a horse to disguise abuse he/she may call a no score.
-Excessive use of paint or color substance may result in a no score. - (c) use of illegal equipment, including wire on bits, bosals or curb chains; - (d) use of illegal bits, bosals or curb chains; - (e) use of tack collars, tie downs or nose bands; - (f) use of whips or bats; - (g) use of any attachment which alters the movement of or circulation to the tail; - (h) use of belly bands, belly wraps, or other materials wrapped around the belly. - (i) failure to dismount and/or present horse and equipment to the appropriate judge for inspection; - (j) In any approved class, the judge shall have the authority to require the removal or alteration of any piece of equipment or accoutrement which is unsafe, or in his/her opinion, would tend to give a horse an unfair advantage or which he/she believes to be inhumane; - (k) disrespect or misconduct by the exhibitor;
+Violation of this rule results in a penalty score of zero (0). - (e) When a curb bit is used, a curb strap or curb chain is required, which must be at least 1⁄2" in width, lie flat against the iaw, and be free of barbs, wire, and/or twists. - (f) The use of weighted tails is legal.
+Any device attached directly to the tailbone or that alters the circulation of the tail is prohibited. - (4) The following will result in no score: - (a) infraction of any state or federal law which exists pertaining to the exhibition, care, and custody of horses within the state or country where an NRHA Reining is being held; - (b) abuse of an animal in the show arena and/or evidence that an act of abuse has occurred prior to or during the exhibition of a horse in competition; - (i) if the judge(s) determines paint or other substance has been applied to a horse to disguise abuse he/she may call a no score.
+Excessive use of paint or color substance may result in a no score. - (c) use of illegal equipment, including wire on bits, bosals or curb chains; - (d) use of illegal bits, bosals or curb chains; - (e) use of tack collars, tie downs or nose bands; - (f) use of whips or bats; - (g) use of any attachment which alters the circulation of the tail; - (h) use of belly bands, belly wraps, or other materials wrapped around the belly. - (i) failure to dismount and/or present horse and equipment to the appropriate judge for inspection; - (j) In any approved class, the judge shall have the authority to require the removal or alteration of any piece of equipment or accoutrement which is unsafe, or in his/her opinion, would tend to give a horse an unfair advantage or which he/she believes to be inhumane; - (k) disrespect or misconduct by the exhibitor;